Embeddings

 Copy

-We use an OpenAI API key.
-To do this, go to the OpenAI page, and register.
-Once registered, go to the API Keys section, and create a new API Key.
+We use an API key from OpenAI.
+To do this, we go to the OpenAI page and register.
+Once registered, we navigate to the API Keys section and create a new API Key.

 open ai api key